Sarlacc

-The sarlacc (plural sarlacci) is a fictional creature in George Lucas's sci-fi action saga Star Wars.
+The Sarlacc (plural Sarlacci) is a fictional creature in George Lucas's sci-fi action saga Star Wars.
 It first appeared in the film Return of the Jedi (1983) as a multi-tentacled alien beast whose immense, gaping maw is lined with several rows of sharp teeth, inhabiting the Great Pit of Carkoon, a hollow in the sand of the desert planet Tatooine.
-After bounty hunter Boba Fett escapes from its maw in "Chapter 1: Stranger in a Strange Land" of The Book of Boba Fett (2022) and eventually returns to retrieve his armour, the sarlacc is killed by his partner Fennec Shand in "Chapter 4: The Gathering Storm".
+After the bounty hunter Boba Fett escapes from its maw in "Chapter 1: Stranger in a Strange Land" of The Book of Boba Fett (2022) and eventually returns to retrieve his armor, the Sarlacc is killed by his partner Fennec Shand in "Chapter 4: The Gathering Storm".

-In the original Return of the Jedi, the sarlacc is depicted as a barbed gaping mouth in the desert sand with tentacles.
+In the original Return of the Jedi, the Sarlacc is depicted as a barbed gaping mouth in the desert sand with tentacles.
 The 1997 Special Edition of the film added computer-generated tentacles and a beak to the mouth, which has remained its canonical depiction since.
 Besides Return of the Jedi, the creature and others like it are featured in Star Wars literature.

-Like other aspects of Star Wars, the sarlacc became a part of popular culture.
+Like other aspects of Star Wars, the Sarlacc became a part of popular culture.
 The creature was incorporated into the merchandising campaign that accompanied the release of Return of the Jedi.
 It is the subject of analysis and humor in works of literature unassociated with Star Wars.